-This story came at a time when I was working hard to push my WP-Members membership plugin for WordPress forward and there was plenty of new development that needed to be completed; but other daily tasks like customer support always seemed to take up most of my time.
+This story came at a time when I was working hard to push my WP-Members membership plugin for WordPress forward and there was plenty of new development that needed to be completed.
+But regular daily tasks like customer support always seemed to take up most of my time.
 Customer service is a priority and I always look for a way to say “yes” to things when helping my subscribers which can take a lot of time.

 This stagnation had me in a bit of a funk; but I had a bright light on the horizon.
 I had finally bought my “dream farm” – a little 20 acre piece of heaven where I hoped to homestead and be a little more self sufficient.
 I would have an office with a window instead of the basement — and NO traffic.

-After we closed on the property, instead of our usual summer beach vacation, our family vacation that year was to spend some time at the farm.
+After we closed on the property, our family vacation that year was to spend some time at the farm.
 We needed to build a list of what needed to be done as we transitioned our move.
-Normally, if we drive to Florida, that means a couple of days of long driving followed by a long night of catching up on all of my customer support tickets.
-This year, it would be that same issue coupled with a few days of zero Internet at that farm.
+That meant a couple of days of long driving followed by a long night of catching up on all of my customer support tickets.
+There could possibly be a few days of zero Internet at the farm.
 We would arrive on Saturday and the Internet wouldn’t be hooked up until Tuesday.
 The farm is remote and our cell phones don’t work out there.
 That would make working on vacation a little more stressful than usual.

 What does this have to do with phishing scams and mean people?

 It started the night before we left on the road trip.
-I started getting a few emails asking to be unsubscribed or to tell me they did not purchase anything from me.
+Some emails trickled in asking to be unsubscribed or to tell me they did not purchase anything from me.
 Oddly, none of these email addresses were in my email list or my customer database.
 At the time, I didn’t think much of it.

 The morning of any road trip I make sure the support queue is clear so I can concentrate on driving for a few hours.
 But this time, my inbox was jammed full of hate.
-I still could not figure out what was happening.
-I sent a reply to one of them asking if they would give me some detail as I had no idea who they were or what they were talking about.
+I still could not figure out what was happening, so I replied to one of them asking if they would give me some detail as I had no idea who they were or what they were talking about.

 She forwarded me an email she received.
 It looked just like a PayPal automatic renewal email indicating her RocketGeek.com subscription was pending and would be automatically renewed.
-It gave a link to cancel and provided the RocketGeek.com support email address.
+There was a link to cancel and provided the RocketGeek.com support email address.